-- If the situation is critical, someone is threatening to injure themselves or others, immediately call 911. - If the situation has you concerned, but is not critical and you would like to discuss the incident and possible follow-up, consult with your unit chair, the appropriate academic dean's office or the Vice Chancellor for Student Affairs office. - If the confrontation constitutes a student disruption, which needs to be addressed, or possible violence or threat, the Vice Chancellor for Student Affairs office or the office of your academic dean is available to discuss options and next steps.
+- If the situation is critical, someone is threatening to injure themselves or others, immediately call 911. - If the situation has you concerned, but is not critical and you would like to discuss the incident and possible follow-up, consult with your unit chair, the appropriate academic dean's office or the Dean of Students office. - If the confrontation constitutes a student disruption, which needs to be addressed, or possible violence or threat, the Dean of Students office is available to discuss options and next steps.